What is Benign Prostatic Hyperplasia (BPH)?

 HoLEP is a minimally invasive procedure that involves the use of a laser to remove excess prostate tissue.
 The procedure is performed through the urethra using a thin, tube-like instrument called a resectoscope.

 The benefits of HoLEP include rapid recovery, minimal blood loss, and a shorter hospital stay.
-However, like any surgery, there are risks and side effects associated with HoLEP.
+However, like any surgery, HoLEP is associated with risks and side effects.
 These may include urinary incontinence, blood in the urine, frequent or painful urination, and the risk of anesthesia.

-Good candidates for HoLEP include men with larger prostates who wish to avoid more invasive surgery, and men with a higher risk of bleeding due to blood-thinning medications.
+Good candidates for HoLEP are men with larger prostates who want to avoid invasive surgery.
+It also includes men at higher risk of bleeding from blood-thinning meds.

 Transurethral Electroevaporation of the Prostate (TUVP)